THE DHARMA FLOWER SUTRA SEEN THROUGH

 Having gradually completed

-the path of bodhisattva
+the path of bodhisattva,

-he will come to enjoy the fruition of Buddhahood
+he will come to enjoy

 in his Buddha terrain Joy of the Mind.

-This Buddha’s name will be
+His Buddha’s name will be

-the Tathâgata of the Perfumes
+the Tathāgata of the Perfumes

-of Tamâla and Sandalwood.
+of Tamāla and Sandalwood.

-His lifespan will be twenty-four kalpas
+His lifespan will be

-during which he will continually expound
+during which he will

-the Dharma of the Buddha
+the Dharma of the Buddha,

-for the benefit of the devas and humankind.
+for the benefit of the deva (ten)

-There will be as many intellectual seekers (shômon, shrâvaka)
+as many intellectual seekers (shōmon, shrāvaka)

 as the sands of the Ganges.